-You have the right, upon written request made within a reasonable time, to request whether a consumer report has been run about you and to request a copy of your report.
-These searches will be conducted by a third-party consumer reporting agency.
+Upon written request made within a reasonable time, you have the right to request whether a consumer report has been run about you and to request a copy of your report.
+A third-party consumer reporting agency will conduct these searches.
 The scope of this disclosure is all-encompassing; however, allowing the School to obtain from any outside organization all manner of consumer reports throughout the course of your participation in the educational program or clinical, experiential, residency, or other education or degree requirements to the extent permitted by law.